-Eye displacement is pretty gross to think about, but it’s a real issue for all dog breeds, especially some with shorter faces or bulging eyes.
+Eye displacement is not pleasant to think about, but it’s a real issue for all dog breeds, especially those with shorter faces or bulging eyes.

 There are several reasons a dog’s eye pops out of the socket and ways you can prevent it, as well as certain actions you need to do to increase the chance of saving your dog’s eyesight.
 If you notice your dog’s eye is protruding forward, or worse — barely hanging on — you need to get to the veterinarian fast.

-Don’t worry; I didn’t include any graphic images, but you can search “eye proptosis” if you really want to see an example.
+Don’t worry; we didn’t include any graphic images, but you can search “eye proptosis” if you really want to see an example.
 I don’t recommend it if you have a queasy stomach.

 What Is It?